No way, I dont want to work

 - Card-Carrying Villain: Leona admits that her only motive is to amuse herself For the Evulz and seek glory as a horrifically evil Final Boss.

-- Defeat Means Friendship: Ontentoo is enraged that Keima and Rokuko accidentally dug into his dungeon, but after losing a Dungeon Battle, he becomes a friend who sometimes offers advice.
+- Defeat Means Friendship: Ittetsu is enraged that Keima and Rokuko accidentally dug into his dungeon, but after losing a Dungeon Battle, he becomes a friend who sometimes offers advice.

 - Enemy Mine: Keima manages to arrange one with the slime wolf, Rin, in order to keep the Saintess from destroying the dungeon.
 Unfortunately, the Saintess manages to temporarily convince Rin to help her instead.